kimzuni/longvinter-docker-server/docs/en/README.md

 > Downgrading to a lower game version is possible, but it is unknown what impact it will have on existing saves.
 >
 > **Please do so at your own risk!**

+If TARGET_COMMIT_ID environment variable is set, install and run the server to the specific version.

+The list of Commit ID can be found in https://github.com/Uuvana-Studios/longvinter-linux-server/commits/main/